Topography and Coal Railroads

 The Virginian was engineered and built 50 years later than the Norfolk & Western, and designed with one purpose - to carry coal from West Virginia to Hampton Roads.
 The ruling grades on the Virginian were substantially less than on the N&W, because the Virginia built a tunnel to cross the New River-Roanoke River divide.
 The Virginian Railroad's Allegheny Tunnel elevation was 1953 feet, about 50 feet lower than the N&W route eastward to Roanoke.
 The eastbound grade of the Virginian from Whitethorne to Merrimac, across Allegheny Mountain at Christiansburg was 0.75%, in contrast to the N&W's 1% grade.

-Further east, the Virginian followed the Roanoke River through the Blue Ridge, travelling downhill while the N&W climbed a 1.2% grade through the Blue Ridge gap.
+Further east, the Virginian followed the Roanoke River through the Blue Ridge, traveling downhill while the N&W climbed a 1.2% grade through the Blue Ridge gap.
 The N&W connected Roanoke to Lynchburg, while the Virginian bypassed the towns on the Piedmont.
 That route sacrificed the chance to pick up some general merchandise traffic, but maximized the efficiency of the route to Norfolk.
 The Virginian finally started to climb out of the Roanoke River valley at Red Hill (the last home of Patrick Henry), reaching the drainage divide with a 0.2% grade at Abilene.
 The Virginian and the N&W ran in parallel at Abilene, headed down the Appomattox River valley.

 The modern Norfolk Southern route between West Virginia and Norfolk combines the best grades of the N&W and Virginian routes.
 Trains loaded with coal climb out of the New River valley and go through the Allegheny Tunnel, the route with the more-gentle grade, then follow the old Virginian route east along the Roanoke River.
 This bypasses both the Blue Ridge grade and the old 0.5% grade at Bray Hill, east of Lynchburg (where the N&W climbed out of the James River valley).
-Norfolk Southern trains with empty hopper cars returning from Norfolk follow the old N&W route, with a 1.3% grade in a 12-mile climb from Elliston in the Roanoke River to Christiansburg at the crest of Allegheny Mountain.8 Light trains carrying empty hopper cars take that route into the New River valley, because it leaves the Allegheny Tunnel on the old Virginia route free for the heavily-loaded coal trains headed east.
+Norfolk Southern trains with empty hopper cars returning from Norfolk follow the old N&W route, with a 1.3% grade in a 12-mile climb from Elliston in the Roanoke River to Christiansburg at the crest of Allegheny Mountain.7

 Clinchfield